csparkresearch/csparkresearch.github.io/_posts/2019-07-04-half-wave-rectifier.md

 ---
 layout: blog
-title: Half-Wave Rectifier
+title: Half-Wave Rectification
 description: Study a halfwave rectifier using a 4148 diode
 cover: /assets/blog/hw_filter.png
 author: jithin
 summary: Study half-wave rectifiers With ExpEYES.
-All you need is a diode, and the waveform generator and oscilloscope of ExpEYES
+All you need is the waveform generator and oscilloscope of ExpEYES, and a few passive components such a diode, capacitor, and resistor.
 show-toc: true
 tags: 4148 3V3 Diodes halfwave Electronics ExpEYES17 rectifier
 category: expeyes17